google-research/google-research/kws_streaming/README.md

 output = tf.keras.layers.Dense(...)(output)
 ```

-Current limitation: pooling and striding in time dimension is not supported
+### Current limitation:
+Some models are not supported in streaming mode:
+* Bidirectional RNN kind of models such as att_rnn, att_mh_rnn require access to the whole sequence.
+* Pooling and striding in time dimension is not supported in streaming mode.
+So models such as mobilenet, mobilenet_v2, xception, inception, inception_resnet, tc_resnet are not streamable in this library now.
+It is only a design decision and can be enabled in the future.

 ## Inference
 KWS model in streaming mode is executed by steps: